Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 - Built dynamic dashboards using charts and slicers to visualize performance trends

 - Business intelligence storytelling using dashboards and reports

+## 📂 Data Sourcing

+The dataset used for this analysis represents point-of-sale transactions from a coffee shop over a given time period.
+It includes fields such as:

+- Transaction Date and Time

+- Product Names and Categories

+- Quantity Sold

+- Unit Price and Total Sale Amount

+- Payment Method

+- Customer Type